 “Columbia College's flexible degree programs allowed me to enhance my professional development while working full time as a public safety professional and business owner.”

 Rex M. Scism '05 Master of Science in Criminal Justice

-If you’ve been thinking about earning your master’s degree but want to continue working, Columbia College offers four master’s degrees through evening classes with the added flexibility to stop-and-start your degree program for unexpected work and family obligations.
+If you’ve been thinking about earning your master’s degree but want to continue working, Columbia College offers five master’s degrees through evening classes with the added flexibility to stop-and-start your degree program for unexpected work and family obligations.

 Columbia College offers four graduate programs:

 - Master of Arts in Business Administration (MBA)

 - Master of Education in Educational Leadership (MEd)

 - Master of Science in Criminal Justice (MSCJ)

 In addition to offering master’s degrees at the main campus in Columbia, Missouri, there are campuses within the Division of Adult Higher Education that also offer the MBA degree.

 For details about the graduate programs, contact the appropriate campus.